jdamata/terraform-provider-sonarqube/docs/index.md

 ---
 page_title: "Provider: sonarqube"
 description: |-
     The sonarqube provider is used to configure sonarqube.
 The provider needs to be configured with a url, and either with user and password or token.
 ---

-# Provider Configuration
+# Provider configuration

 The sonarqube provider is used to configure sonarqube.
 The provider needs to be configured with a url, and either with user and password or token.